-PENTA is a partner in the Horizon 2020 AMANDA project funded by the European Commission.
+PENTA is a partner in the Horizon 2020 AMANDA project funded by the European Union.

-The project partners include CERTH, Thessaloniki, Greece, as the Project Coordinator, IMEC institute from Antwerp, Netherlands, Zurich University of applied sciences in Winterthur, Switzerland, Microdul from Zurich, Switzerland, Lightricity from Oxford, England, Ilika from Southampton, England and PENTA from Pula, Croatia.
+The project partners include CERTH (Thessaloniki, Greece) as the Project Coordinator, IMEC institute (Antwerp, Netherlands), Zurich University of applied sciences (Winterthur, Switzerland), Microdul (Zurich, Switzerland), Lightricity (Oxford, England), Ilika (Southampton, England) and PENTA (Pula, Croatia).

 The AMANDA project is a research innovation project.
 The main objective of the project is to explore and implement the possibility of producing a multi-sensing autonomous card.

 In a credit card size and a maximum thickness of 3 mm, we will try to implement a range of at least seven (7) independent sensors with the ability to read data over a wireless network to a data tracking system.
 The requirement of the project is also confirmed by the fact that the implemented sensors can be purchased in a free sale, and they must not be specially designed and customized for the project.
-This ensures that the final product price is extremely acceptable.
+This ensures that the final product price is fully acceptable.
+Temperature, capacitive, image, and CO2 sensor will be developed by project partners.

 The card's autonomy will be ensured by the photovoltaic module - "solar cell".
 The module's specificity is the ability to collect light from a variety of light sources, from the most powerful, such as the sun to the dim light of an ordinary home light bulb.
 Batteries supplying electrical power are 0.3 mm thick electronic elements.
 The battery life is 10 years.